HyrumHansen/math4610/task4.md

 1. **Relative Error:** Computes the relative error of an approximation.
 Details may be found [here](https://github.com/HyrumHansen/math4610/blob/main/code/task4/RelativeError.md).
 2. **Absolute Error:** Computes the absolute error of an approximation.
 Details may be found [here](https://github.com/HyrumHansen/math4610/blob/main/code/task4/AbsoluteError.md).

+### Question 2:
+A python routine was written to generate a graph using user-provided data.
+The user can input data for up to 5 functions (the restriction is somewhat arbitrary, but is important due to a finite-length color vector).
+Data is entered one point at a time and a plot is generated using the data.

 ### Question 3:

 A Java program was written to approximate a function's root using the fixed-point-iteration method.
 The method .fixedPointRoot() is contained in class FixedPointIteration.
 This function is not reliable for every function; the error increases for some.
 Only when |g'(x)| < 1 will the fixed-point iteration method converge to a root which can be proven via Taylor Series expansion.